 The Palolo Pipeline includes Palolo Elementary School, Jarrett Middle School, Kaimuki High School, and Palolo ‘Ohana Learning Center.
+Each site has its own distinct intake process.
+Scroll down to find the site you’re interested in.

 Palolo Elementary School*